 The Bottom Line

-The wide variation in water prices and water scarcity between regions goes to show that you can’t base decisions on only one set of water trends independent of any others.
+The wide variation in water prices and water scarcity between regions goes to show that decisions cannot be based on only one set of water trends independent of any others.
 Climate, population, watershed agreements, and more will all determine the availability and cost of water in 2021 and well into the future.

 With incomplete data, it’s impossible to understand the difference between drought risk and drought vulnerability, or between shadow prices and mean water values.

-We know that this is a lot of information to take in, which is why AQUAOSO is focused on making water risk data as transparent and accessible as possible.
-With our Water Security Platform, lenders, investors, and other stakeholders in the agricultural sector have access to up-to-date research and mapping tools to assess and monitor water risk.
-You can use this data to make better investments, land deals, and more.
+AQUAOSO is focused on making water risk data as transparent and accessible as possible.
+With the Water Security Platform, lenders, investors, and other stakeholders in the agricultural sector have access to up-to-date research and mapping tools to assess and monitor water risk.
+This data can be used to make better investments, land deals, and more.